pizzawarrior/greyrock/README.md

 ## GreyRock

 ### Purpose:
-A simple mobile app that helps people contain and reduce their social media exposure. \
+A simple mobile app that helps people contain their social media exposure. \
 Works with:
 - Instagram
 - TikTok